raisulru/product-catalog/README.md

 - For api documentation visit `http://0.0.0.0:8000/doc/` after running the server.

 # Runing with docker
-- Just run `docker compose up`.
+- Just run `docker-compose up`.
 (Make sure you have docker installed in your machine)